Phosphatidylinositol and Related Phosphoinositides

 Phosphatidylinositol 3-phosphate and the other phosphatidylinositol monophosphates are present in cells at low levels only, and their concentrations do not appear to fluctuate greatly.
 PI(3)P is a marker lipid that recruits certain cytosolic proteins to the early endosomes and defines their identity.
 It is pivotal for the initiation of autophagy, i.e., the controlled internal degradation and turnover of cellular constituents, while PI(3,5)P2 is utilized for the autophagosome-lysosome fusion step and in the subsequent acidification of this organelle.
 After sorting of the lysosomal contents, components of the internalized cargo are recycled to the plasma membrane and PI(3)P is dephosphorylated to phosphatidylinositol by its own phosphatase, before this is in turn phosphorylated to PI(4)P. Thus, the processes of internalization, sorting and trafficking of membrane proteins depend on the interconversion of phosphoinositide species by coordinated phosphorylation-dephosphorylation reactions.

 Scottish thistleIn general, PI(3)P controls cellular processes by recruiting effector proteins through low to moderate affinity interactions with characteristic PI(3)P binding domains.
-A protein designated Akt (protein kinase B) is recognized as a direct effector of the PI3K signalling cascade with receptor tyrosine kinases as the main upstream activators, but it is now known that every phosphatidylinositol phosphate has a unique set of effector proteins that are recruited to target membranes or are allosterically regulated by receptors, each with a different effector.
+A protein designated Akt (protein kinase B) is recognized as a direct initiator of the PI3K signalling cascade with receptor tyrosine kinases as the main upstream activators, but it is now known that every phosphatidylinositol phosphate has a unique set of effector proteins that are recruited to target membranes or are allosterically regulated by receptors.
 Further, PI(3)P regulates the final stage of cell division (cytokinesis), and the lipid is known to accumulate where cells divide.
 On the other hand, Mycobacterium tuberculosis can subvert phosphoinositide signalling to arrest phagosome maturation by dephosphorylation of phosphatidylinositol 3-phosphate.

 Class I PI3K isoforms have been implicated in the aetiology and maintenance of various diseases and metabolic disorders, which include insulin-independent glucose transport and many of the physiological actions of insulin.
-They affect cancer, inflammation and autoimmunity, and in relation to lung cancer, RAS proteins, which are signalling switches for the control of proliferation, differentiation and survival of eukaryotic cells, regulate type I phosphatidylinositol 3-kinase (PI3K); this drives tumour initiation and maintenance.
-In consequence, pharmaceutical companies are pursuing the development of inhibitors.
+They affect cancer, inflammation and autoimmunity, and in relation to lung cancer, RAS proteins, which are signalling switches for the control of proliferation, differentiation and survival of eukaryotic cells, regulate type I phosphatidylinositol 3-kinase (PI3K), which drives tumour initiation and maintenance.
+In consequence, pharmaceutical companies are pursuing the development of inhibitors of this enzyme.

 PI(4)P is necessary for the structure and efficient working of the late endosomes, where it is a factor in the recruitment of proteins that control cargo exit and participate in vesicle formation (following hydrolysis of PI(3)P).
 It accumulates rapidly in damaged lysosomes and is needed for their repair by recruiting multiple members of the OSBP family, which catalyse robust endoplasmic reticulum-to-lysosome transfer of phosphatidylserine and cholesterol to restore lysosomal integrity.
 PI(3)P initiates autophagy, but then PI(4)P, PI(4,5)P2 and their binding proteins are modulators of the process at later stages.